ewavecharts/ewavecharts.github.io/updates.md

-May 19 2026 - the site is down, but should be back up soon.
+May 19 2026
+The site is down, but should be back up soon.
 The DOW is still in wave (5) up.